FAIRplus/the-fair-cookbook/content/recipes/interoperability/bridgedb-recipe.md

 {ref}`fcb-interop-idmapping` is an essential step for data reusability and interoperability.
 This step requires dedicated tools.
 With the present recipe, we show how to use [BridgeDb](https://bridgedb.github.io/) to carry out this process.

-[BridgeDb](https://bridgedb.github.io/) is an open source tool dedicated to performing identifier mapping.
+[BridgeDb](https://bridgedb.github.io/) is an open source tool dedicated to performing identifier mapping {footcite}`van_iersel_bridgedb_2010`.
 BridgeDb offers three different interfaces:
 * Java API
 * R package
 * REST Web-services